OffcierCia/DeFi-Developer-Road-Map/README.md

 #### Programming Languages
 -[Reach](https://https://www.reach.sh/) - Safe, fast and smart programming language, compiler and deploy tool.
 Compiles for any protocol and outputs enire application, not just smart contract, removing the need to build and maintain multiple pieces of traditional DAPP.
 Value add is verification engine for safety - great for new developers.
--[Solidity](https://https://docs.soliditylang.org) - Contract-oriented, high-level language for implementing smart contracts on Etheruem.
+-[Solidity](https://https://docs.soliditylang.org) - Contract-oriented, high-level language for implementing smart contracts on Ethereum.

 #### Package Managers